DEADP0OL/LWF-DiscordBot/README.md

-# Slackbot API Scripts for Delegate and Voter Notifications
+# DiscordBot API Scripts for Delegate and Voter Notifications

-A set of algorithms to analyze the blockchain and provide Slack notifications
+A set of algorithms to analyze the LWF blockchain and provide Discord notifications

 ## Notifications